CrowOfBourbon/NMF-Persephone/.github/PULL_REQUEST_TEMPLATE.md

-# Make sure to delete this placeholder text otherwise it'll look very goofy in your PR.
+# If you did not both _compile and run your changes_, do not make a PR!
+We are not here to test your experimental changes.
+Make sure they work on your own end first!
+Please indicate you both compiled and tested your code in your PR to confirm you have read this.

 ## Reminder: Did you set your StrongDMM editor to TGM editing mode?
 It will prevent conflicts from editing in the default style.

+## Delete all this placeholder text after!
+It'll make you look silly if you don't.

 * Please describe the intent of your changes, and what you did change.
 * Please make sure that, in the case of mapping changes, you include images of these changes in the PR's description.